-Source: Nokia Corporation, Fraunhofer HHI, Deutsche Telekom
+Source: Nokia Corporation, Fraunhofer HHI, Deutsche Telekom, Huawei Technologies Co.
+Ltd

 Title: VRStream: Towards an HEVC Viewport-dependent profile

 Document for Agreement

 Introduction

 MPEG has been working on Omnidirectional Media Application Format (OMAF) with significant progress during the last MPEG meeting #119 in Torino.
 The latest version is documented in the Study of Draft International Standard (DIS) output document ISO/IEC SC29/WG11 N16950 [1].
 The specification of the OMAF profiles in the Study of DIS were reproduced in a publicly available document [2].